marticliment/UniGetUI/readme.md

 **Q: I am unable to install or upgrade a specific Winget package!
 What should I do?**<br>

-A: This is likely an issue with Winget rather than WingetUI.
+A: This is likely an issue with Winget rather than UniGetUI.

 Please check if it's possible to install/upgrade the package through PowerShell or the Command Prompt by using the commands `winget upgrade` or `winget install`, depending on the situation (for example: `winget upgrade --id Microsoft.PowerToys`).